Understanding Complex and Challenging Needs

 Upon successful completion of this subject, students should be able to:

-- Define 'complex and challenging needs' within the context of disability practice;
+- Critique the way in which 'complex and challenging needs' are understood within the context of disability practice.

 - Attachment Theory